Dereckye/Freelance-LP-2/README.md

 ## Overview

 The Prosperity Tree landing page is a simple and visually appealing website designed to showcase the brand of games.
-It includes a header with the game's logo, a video player, an image carousel, and a counter displaying the number of visitors to the site.
+It includes a header with the game's logo, a video player, an image carousel, and a fictional counter displaying the number of visitors to the site.

 ## Features